• Skip to primary navigation

 One of my favorite kitchen appliances is my spiralizer!
 For about $20, this spiralizer has 5 blades and a lifetime replacement guarantee.
 As a result, it takes minutes to make beautiful noodles such as sweet potatoes, turnips, baking potatoes, harder root vegetables, and of course, zucchini.

-For example, I spiralized the zucchini using the spaghetti blade, which produced zoodles similar to the thickness of a spaghetti noodle or fettuccine noodle.
+For example, I spiralized the zucchini using the spaghetti blade, which produced zoodles similar to the thickness of spaghetti or fettuccine noodles.

 Another suggestion is to cut the ends off each side of each zucchini.
 Then, cut each zucchini in half to spiralize one-half zucchini at a time.
 Also, note that you will have round pieces of zucchini left over after each spiraling cycle for other recipes.